 Typically, meningococcal disease is most common in babies and children under five, with a second peak in adolescence.
-However, at present the peak age for meningococcal disease is at 5 months of age, and the number of cases in adolescents is relatively low (see figure 1).
-Studies on cost effectiveness have concluded that incidence in this age group is too low to justify immunising adolescents on the NHS.
+Studies on cost effectiveness have concluded that incidence in the adolescent age group is too low to justify immunising adolescents on the NHS.

-Figure 1: Incidence of invasive meningococcal disease in England:2010 to 2011 to 2019 to 2020.
-Source Health Protection Report Volume 15 Number 1
+Figure 1: Incidence of invasive meningococcal disease in England: 2012/13 to 2021/22.
+Source UKHSA